ada9000/f2lb-backend/README.md

 # Notes

-- To get data from current f2lb use the command `node scripts/googlesheetsToJson.js` (I plan to deprecate this ASAP)
 - Due to the use of a google sheet we need to use a google API key to scrape the data

 # TODO